Postpartum Exercise to Restore The Core

 The focus of exercise in the postpartum period should be on pelvic girdle stabilization.
 The ligaments that hold the joints in place, known as form closure, are stretched out and become permanently deformed as a result of extra hormones in pregnancy.
 This requires extra help from the muscles, or force closure, that hold the pelvic girdle together.

 The abdominal wall should be assessed before beginning an exercise program in the postpartum period.
 Click here to read more about DIASTASIS RECTI, a vertical abdominal split between the rectus abdominus muscles.
-Risk factors of a flabby belly include low back pain, urinary incontinence (involuntary loss of urine) and pelvic organ prolapse.
+Risk factors of an abdominal split include low back pain, urinary incontinence (involuntary loss of urine) and pelvic organ prolapse.

-To lose the jelly belly, sit with good posture on the edge of a chair or a physioball.
+To activate the transverse abdominus (TA), sit with good posture on the edge of a chair or a physioball.
 Place your hands on the lower abdomen for extra feedback.
-Exhale through the mouth for up to 5 seconds while making a noise such as "sh" or "ss" and drawing in the lower abdomen as if closing a draw string bag.
+Exhale through the mouth while making a noise such as "sh" or "ss" and drawing in the lower abdomen as if closing a draw string bag.
 Waist size can be minimized in just one month if this exercise is repeated 10 times during 5 feedings a day.
 This is the foundation for all core exercises and must be mastered before starting a Pilates program or exercise progression.
 If you can't feel much happening, don't worry.
 You can encourage the lower abdominals to contract by squeezing a ball between the knees as you EXHALE.
 This will also activate the pelvic floor muscles, that are part of the deep core.
 You can also try activating the TA in a hands and knees position to work the muscle against gravity.

 EXERCISE TO INCLUDE IN THE POSTPARTUM PERIOD